ivanovichtor-crypto/FeedBlocker/README.md

 - Blocks the "For You" feed in TikTok
 - Blocks YouTube Shorts
-- 5-minute pause, from the app or from the notification
+- One-tap 5-minute pause, from the app or from the notification
+- Best-effort autostart setup shortcut for major Android OEMs
-- Simple, minimal interface, light and dark theme
+- Minimal interface, no status noise — light and dark theme
 - Zero network permissions, zero tracking

 ## Installation